chingu-voyages/v17-toucans-team-01/README.md

    - Install Babel plugin
    - Install Prettier plugin
-   - In VS Code global settings, make sure auto format on save is checked on.
+   - In VS Code global settings, make sure "auto format on save" is checked on.
    - In Prettier plugin settings, turn on single quote and semi colons.

 6. Work and make commits on local feature branch.